-As shown in Table 6-3, realistic capacities have been considered for each site, yielding 3,666 units (938 on vacant sites and 2,728 on nonvacant, underutilized sites).
+As shown in Table 6-3, realistic capacities have been considered for each site, yielding 3,034 units (838 on vacant sites and 2,196 on nonvacant, underutilized sites).
 While Emeryville has a history of completed high-density residential projects that are at or above the base maximum density, the realistic capacity assumption allows consideration for unique site constraints, phased development that may go beyond 2031, and the potential for a mix of residential and nonresidential uses on many sites.
-These considerations result in a realistic capacity adjustment that yields fewer units than 100 percent of the maximum base allowed density for most of the sites, with the exception of three City-owned sites (sites 10, 13, and 14 which have realistic unit assumptions that are higher than 100 percent of the maximum base allowed density because the City has a strong track record of requiring greater densities through a request for proposals (RFP) and Development Agreement process when it is the owner of the site; sites 7, 15, 19 and 20 use counts based on current or recent residential proposals.
+These considerations result in a realistic capacity adjustment that yields fewer units than 100 percent of the maximum base allowed density for most of the sites, with the exception of three Cityowned sites (sites 10, 13, and 14 which have realistic unit assumptions that are higher than 100 percent of the maximum base allowed density because the City has a strong track record of requiring greater densities through a request for proposals (RFP) and Development Agreement process when it is the owner of the site; sites 7, 15 and 19 use counts based on current or recent residential proposals.
 Representative projects are described below.

 Due to the city's land constraints, all future development will be infill and reuse of underutilized sites, including some that are smaller than a half-acre.
 Emeryville has a strong track record of completing redevelopment projects on similarly sized sites to facilitate new residential projects.
+Emeryville has a history of, and current Planning Regulations to continue to support, assembling multiple small sites for larger residential development projects.
+Sites created by assembling multiple small parcels are consistently held under the same ownership, either through long standing ownership or via an intentional assembly of sites over time.
+Each of the sites in the Site Inventory with multiple parcels either has all of the sites under the same ownership, or the majority of the parcels with the same ownership with the remaining parcels serving the same purpose as the rest of site (such as surface parking).
+An example of a recently approved project (building permits are currently under review) is the Nellie Hannon Gateway project at 3600 San Pablo Avenue which is an assembly of three parcels totaling 0.39 acres, which once complete, will provide 90 affordable housing units.
+The 39th and Adeline site at 3900 Adeline Street, which is now 101 residential units, was once five parcels, all under half an acre in size.
+The 105 unit Intersection Apartment building at 3800 San Pablo was built on a 1.1 acre site comprised of an existing 24,242 square foot building and 23,565 square foot surface parking lot.
+These three examples are a small sample of projects demonstrating that Emeryville has a history of assembling and developing small parcels for residential uses.
+Table 6-6 (Projects on Less Than 0.5 Acres Under 5th Cycle RHNA) further demonstrates the City's ability to develop multi-unit residential projects on small sites.
 The city's jobs base, proximity to transit, and variety of offerings have continued to make it attractive to developers, despite the difficulties associated with infill.
 Identified sites have a strong likelihood of being redeveloped over time.
 It is common for developers to achieve greater than base zoning with incentives and bonuses.
 The City's inclusionary ordinance ensures a portion of the units will be reserved as affordable.
 See the section at the end of this chapter on Representative Projects for examples.